Hyperparathyroidism

 Etiology of Hyperparathyroidism

-The most common cause of hyperparathyroidism is
+The most common cause of primary hyperparathyroidism is:

 • Parathyroid adenoma